Eltaf-azizi/Custom-MCP-Server-Demo/README.md

 ## 📌 What is this project about?
 This project helps you understand how to:

-Build a custom server using Python's socket library
+ - Build a custom server using Python's socket library

-Implement a custom protocol (MCP) to handle communication between clients and the server
+ - Implement a custom protocol (MCP) to handle communication between clients and the server

-Manage client connections and message handling in a structured way
+ - Manage client connections and message handling in a structured way

-Send and receive custom commands and data with context-aware processing
+ - Send and receive custom commands and data with context-aware processing

-It serves as a learning base for creating more complex client-server systems, such as multiplayer games, chat applications, or custom networked tools.
+It is a learning base for creating more complex client-server systems, such as multiplayer games, chat applications, or custom networked tools.

+## 🚀 Features

+ - 🌐 TCP-based custom server built in Python

+ - 🔄 Model Context Protocol: structured message handling

+ - 📡 Real-time communication between client and server

+ - 🧩 Easy to extend with new message types or functionalities

+ - 🧪 Great for learning networking, protocol design, and server architecture

+## 🔧 Requirements

+ - Python 3.8+

+ - Basic understanding of networking (sockets, TCP)

+ - No external dependencies required